-Health Science unweighted FTE based on three-quarter average unduplicated major headcount that programmatic goals are met; (3) the review conducted by the Office of Interdisciplinary and Cross-Campus Affairs of all Organized Research Units.
+The campus manages multiple quality assurance processes, for example: (1) the Academic Senate program review, which examines undergraduate and graduate programs, including both degree-granting and non-degree granting units of the university; (2) the Student Affairs division's review of its units to make certain that programmatic goals are met; and (3) the review conducted by the Office of Interdisciplinary and Cross-Campus Affairs of all ORUs.
 (CFR 4.1) The campus institutional research (IR) function is also undergoing self-review.
 Component 6 describes the network of institutional research offices and the self-review process.
-UCLA's institutional research effort, which is conducted by expert IR professionals positioned throughout the campus, supplies data and analysis to support decision making at all organizational levels and demonstrates extensive collaboration among each office.
+UCLA's institutional research effort, which is conducted by IR professionals positioned throughout the campus, supplies data and analysis to support decision making at all organizational levels and demonstrates extensive collaboration among each office.
 (CFR 4.2)